nf-core/ampliseq/docs/output.md

 ## Read count report

 This report includes information on how many reads per sample passed each pipeline step in which a loss can occur.
-Specifically, how many read pairs entered cutadapt, were reverse complemented, passed trimming; how many read pairs entered DADA2, were denoised, merged and non-chimeric; and how many counts were lost during excluding unwanted tax and removing low abundance/prevalence sequences in QIIME2.
+Specifically, how many read pairs entered cutadapt, were reverse complemented, passed trimming; how many read pairs entered DADA2, were denoised, merged and non-chimeric; and how many counts were lost during excluding unwanted taxa and removing low abundance/prevalence sequences in QIIME2.

 <details markdown="1">
 <summary>Output files</summary>